tobimori/kirby-icon-field/README.md

 ## Support

+> [!NOTE]
 > This plugin is provided free of charge & published under the permissive MIT License.
-If you use it in a commercial project, please consider to [sponsor me on GitHub](https://github.com/sponsors/tobimori) to support further development and continued maintenance of my plugins.
+If you use it in a commercial project, please consider to [sponsor me on GitHub](https://github.com/sponsors/tobimori) to support further development and continued maintenance of Kirby Icon Field.

 ## License

 [MIT License](./LICENSE)
-Copyright © 2023 Tobias Möritz
+Copyright © 2023-2024 Tobias Möritz

 The icons in the preview image are part of [Chunk Icons](https://www.figma.com/community/file/889863427421594653/Chunk-Icons) by [Noah Jacobus](https://twitter.com/Jabronus). <3